 As set in the European Green Deal strategy the European Union needs to maintain its position as a modern, resource-efficient and competitive economy.
 Among the main measures to achieve these goals is the Renewable Energy Directive (2009/28/EC).
 The Commission proposed a revision in 2021 to better align it with the increased climate objectives, following the release of the Green Deal strategy.
 The directive sets a common target – currently at 32% – for the amount of renewable energy in the EU’s energy consumption by 2030.
-The proposed revision and the REPowerEU plan, presented in May 2022, suggests further evolution of the target to accelerate the take-up of renewables in the EU.
+The proposed revision and the REPowerEU plan, presented in May 2022, suggest further evolution of the target to accelerate the take-up of renewables in the EU.

 Research and innovation have a crucial role to play in developing new and continuously improved technologies and methods that can speed up the transition to a more sustainable energy supply in Europe.
 Standards play a key role in getting these technologies to market.

 There are more than 200 standards related to energy efficiency and renewables, with many more under development.
 These ensure the reliability and interoperability of devices and systems, which encourages the transition to renewable and clean energy sources and opens up markets for innovations that address the global energy challenge.

 Several Standard Development Organisations (SDOs) have set up relevant Technical Committees and Working Groups on renewable and clean energy-related topics.
 A non-exhaustive list includes:

 - ISO/TC 197 Hydrogen technologies